IT Outsourcing in Eastern Europe: 2026 Market Overview

 Up to 40% savings.
 100 people a year.
 No entity.
 No buy-out fees.

-I’m Dmytro Ovcharenko, CEO at Alcor—a new-generation software R&D accelerator that helps US and Western European tech companies expand to Eastern Europe and Latin America.
-With our all-in-one solution, our clients get full EOR support, Silicon Valley-grade tech recruitment, and vital operational assistance for building development teams ranging from 10 to 100 coders in a year.
+I’m Dmytro Ovcharenko, CEO at Alcor, a new-generation provider of software R&D as a service that helps US and Western European tech companies expand to Eastern Europe and Latin America.
+With our all-in-one solution, our clients receive Silicon Valley-grade tech recruitment, comprehensive EOR support, and vital operational assistance to build development teams from 10 to 100 coders within a year.

-In this article, you’ll get key insights into software development outsourcing in Eastern Europe, including its tech landscape, talent pool, average developer rates, and taxes—as well as learn why India and China are falling far behind.
-You’ll also discover several principal IT hubs in the region and their standout features.
+In this article, you’ll get key insights into software development outsourcing in Eastern Europe, including its tech landscape, talent pool, average developer rates, and taxes, as well as learn why India and China are falling far behind.
+You’ll also discover several principal tech hubs in the region and their standout features.

 Key Takeaways

-1. Known for its 1.75 million talent pool, high-tech expertise, salaries that are 40% lower, and favorable business environment, Eastern Europe is becoming the top choice for American companies.
+• Known for its 1.75+ million talent pool, high-tech expertise, salaries that are 44% lower, and a favorable business environment, Eastern Europe is becoming the top choice for American companies.

-1. The digital transformation and rapid GDP growth of Eastern European countries are fueling the region’s attractiveness as a tech outsourcing destination.
+• The digital transformation and rapid GDP growth of Eastern European countries are fueling the region’s attractiveness as a destination for tech outsourcing.

-1. India is losing its ground as a leading IT outsourcing destination
+1. India is losing its ground as a leading tech outsourcing destination

 But as we know, low prices often come with their own costs, and in the case of India, it’s the quality of the code.
 So, what are the prerequisites for that?